AXION-MONEY/liquidity-amo/README.md

 ## Overview of principles

 1) High-level view: ION is a fit-for-Defi stablecoin.
-Its collateral is always available on pools, which guarantees its redeemability, while being profitable.
+Its collateral is always available on pools, which guarantees its redeem-ability, while being profitable.
 The liquidity and peg are both managed by the LiquidityAMO smart contract which has a simple logic:
     * When ION is above par, it mints ION tokens, selling them for USD, then farming the USDC with free-minted BOOST
-   * When ION is below par, it removes liquidity from the pool (both ION and USD), and buys back ION from the pool with the USD
+    * When ION is below par, it removes liquidity from the pool (both ION and USD), and buys back ION from the pool with the
+      USD
 2) There are a few complexities under the hood:
     * When a user buys ION with USD, the Axion protocol (via the LiquidityAMO contract) mints ION for the user and sells them for USD.
 Then it pairs the USD it receives with "Free-minted ION" (called protocol-owned ION) in the Frax vocabulary and farms it.
 This free-minted ION is burned when liquidity is removed from the pool (the free-minted ION only serves to farm the USD backing)
     * USD is a generic name for a reference stable coin paired with ION in the AMO.
 ION can be paired with USDC and USDT which have value 1, or with staked stablecoins (such as sDAI or sUSDe which fundamental value very progressively increase in time)
     * ION can be paired with multiple reference stablecoins on the same chain (each with its own pool), offering a lot of trading/arbitrage opportunities

 ## Technical overview